thenexthub/Codira/docs/CompilerPerformance.md

     - **Batch** vs. **single-file** primary-file mode.
-This distinction refines the behaviour of primary-file mode, with the new batch mode added in the Swift 4.2 release cycle.
+This distinction refines the behaviour of primary-file mode, with the new batch mode added in the Codira 4.2 release cycle.
 Batching eliminates much of the overhead of primary-file mode, and will eventually become the default way of running primary-file mode, but until that time it is explicitly enabled by passing the `-enable-batch-mode` flag.